vitessio/website/content/en/docs/14.0/user-guides/configuration-advanced/comment-directives.md

 weight: 13
 ---

 Vitess supports a small set of meta-directives that can be passed from the application to Vitess as SQL comments in the application.
-These directives can be used to alter the behavior of Vitess on a per-query basis.
+These directives can be used to alter the behavior of Vitess on a per--query basis.
 This is often used by advanced Vitess users to obtain finely granular control over the behavior of Vitess, often for the purposes of optimizing performance.

 All the comment directives, included as part of the query, take the form: